 I don’t even know why I mention this, since odds are no one will forget to pack their phone, but in case you were thinking of leaving it behind, don’t.
-You can use your phone for everything: photos, notes, videos, texts, emails, Facebook groups at the conference, do I need to go on?
+You can use your phone for everything: photos, apps, notes, videos, texts, emails, Facebook groups at the conference, do I need to go on?
 I think you get the point.
 Pack it.

 7) Portable chargers and charging cords

 I learned this the hard way.
 Batteries can drain quickly, so always carry a portable charger and charging cords.
 If you get caught without them, it will ruin your day and you will be running around the room asking if anyone has one you can borrow.
 I own the Anker lipstick charger, which I love because it is lightweight and always gives me the power boost I need in an instant.

 8) Power strip

 I learned about the importance of a power strip at my last blogging conference when all the plugs near my table were already spoken for when I arrived for the day.
 Bring your own small power strip so you can have your own portable charging station wherever you go.
 This will also earn you many new friends when others are looking for a place to charge their electronics and all the outlets are spoken for!